zhli0255/9103_Tut-04_-GroupA/README.md

 We will be using several functions to draw different shapes and patterns together.
 Here are the main functions we plan to use:

 - We will use drawBackground() to draw the background.
-We considered using a solid color background to highlight different types of circles; Or create class that add small embellishments to the background, or use transparency to distinguish the subject from the background.
+We considered using a solid color background to highlight different types of circles; Or create class that add small decorations to the background, or use transparency to distinguish the subject from the background.

 - We planned to preserve the non-overlapping nature of the main circle because we wanted to preserve this one feature of the Wheels of fortune's work.
 Use createNonOverlapping() to generate non-overlapping circles, call the Circle class method to detect overlapping and randomize the location on the canvas to ensure that the new circle does not overlap with the existing circles.